openhab/openhabian/docs/openhabian-amanda.md

 ### A final word on when things have gone badly wrong...

 and your SD card to contain the Amanda database is broken: you don't have to give up.
 Whenever you use a directory as the storage area, openHABian Amanda by default creates a copy of its config and index files (to know what's stored where) in your storage directory once a day (see `/etc/cron.d/amanda`).
+This is usually the amanda-backups directory, rather than the slots directory, and you extract the /var/lib/amanda files from the amanda_data_DATE.tar.gz file you want (probably the latest).
+You can also extract the /var/log/amanda directory if needed.
-So you can reinstall openHABian including Amanda from scratch and copy back those files.
+So you can reinstall openHABian including Amanda from scratch and copy back those extracted files.
 Eventually see `amadmin import` option.
 Even if you fail to recover your index files, you can still access the files in your storage area.
 The `amindex` command can be used to regenerate the database.
 How to apply unfortunately is  out of scope for this document so please g**gle if needed.
 There's also a manual way: Amanda storage files are tar files of the destination directory or compressed raw copies of partitions, both have an additional 32KB header.
-If you just want to retrieve some files from a partition backup file, you can mount that file.
+If you just want to retrieve some files (such as the items, things, rules, sitemaps, icons and the jsondb information written directly by the paperUI or HABpanelUI) from a partition backup file in the slots directory, you can mount/download that file.
 See https://major.io/2010/12/14/mounting-a-raw-partition-file-made-with-dd-or-dd_rescue-in-linux/.
 Here's examples how to decode them:

 ```